Andrew8xx8/chef-kitchen/README.md

 knife solo bootstrap vagrant@192.168.3.11 nodes/default_ruby_vagrant.json
 ```

-It's updates chef on VM6 uploads our kitchen and runs chef-solo.
+It updates chef on VM, uploads our kitchen and runs chef-solo.

 In future you can run chef-solo by: